miziomon/awesome-wordpress/README.md

 * [Landing Pages](https://wordpress.org/support/plugin/landing-pages/) - Framework for building single page presentations with split testing capabilities.
 * [Titan Framework](https://github.com/gambitph/Titan-Framework) - The easiest to use WordPress options framework.
 Titan Framework allows theme and plugin developers to create admin pages, options, meta boxes, and theme customizer options with just a few simple lines of code.
 * [PIKLIST](https://wordpress.org/plugins/piklist/) - The most powerful framework available for WordPress.
-* [Wp Developer Theme] (https://github.com/heitorspedroso/wp-developer-theme) - This Theme was developed to be a fast tool in the developer's hands, through it the developer can already create the theme without worrying about the file structure that is already ready and with pre-defined loops without influence in html / css.
+* [WP Developer Theme] (https://github.com/heitorspedroso/wp-developer-theme) - This Theme was developed to be a fast tool in the developer's hands, through it the developer can already create the theme without worrying about the file structure that is already ready and with pre-defined loops without influence in html / css.

 ## Plugins